Lucky is the man who does not secretly believe that every possibility is open to him.” — Walker Percy

 It seemed unfair to me that the man who knew so much should achieve so little, while this near infant-of-a-man should rise to the upper reaches of our society.
 The difference between the two, life has taught me, is tunnel vision.

-One man knew no limits on his ambition, and he ended up working next to me.
-The other man focused what I considered limited resources in one particular area that he eventually succeeded beyond 99 percent of most men.
-The other man, superior in all ways I consider vital, had no focus, and no direction, and thus no arena in which to display his prowess.
+My friend Kelsey knew no limits.
+He was one of the more ambitious characters I’ve met, but he had no direction in life.
+He ended up working next to me.
+The successful man focused what I considered limited resources in one particular area, until he eventually succeeded beyond 99 percent of most men.
+Kelsey was an impressive intellect who probably could’ve taken that alarm clock apart and rebuilt it.
+He was one of those guys who appears to know a surprising amount of something about everything, but he had no particular area of focus, no direction, and thus no arena in which to display his prowess.
 His potential to succeed was unbound, and we all knew it.
 He knew it.
 The man of comparatively, limited resources, presumably learned his limitations early on, and he learned how to hone those few strengths he had to become what we all deem successful.

 We’ve all witnessed impressive people before, but how many people do we know that are so impressive that their listeners cannot contain themselves?
 Most people try to find the one thing that is not impressive about the impressive, so that they can feel more comfortable their less than impressive lives.
 Most people do not say things like: “What’s he doing here?” … among us?